Pushed fronts of monostable reaction-diffusion-advection equations: Introduction

 \section{Introduction}

-This paper follows up the articles of Hamel \cite{H2008} and his with Roques \cite{HR2011} on qualitative properties of pulsating fronts in the periodic monostable case without the KPP assumption and when the minimal speed of the fronts is larger than $c_0(e)$ where $c_0(e)$ is defined later by \eqref{c-star}, which was not covered by \cite{H2008,HR2011} and has been left open so far.
-In their articles \cite{H2008,HR2011}, the authors have proven the monotonicity, exponential behavior, uniqueness and stability of KPP pulsating fronts.
+This paper follows up the articles of Hamel \cite{H2008} and his with Roques \cite{HR2011} on qualitative properties of pulsating fronts in the periodic monostable case.
+In \cite{H2008,HR2011}, they have proven various properties for pulsating fronts under the KPP assumption.
+However, the case without the KPP assumption and when the minimal speed of the fronts is larger than $c_0$ where $c_0$ is defined later by \eqref{c-star}, was not covered by \cite{H2008,HR2011}.
+In their articles \cite{H2008,HR2011}, they have proven the monotonicity, exponential behavior, uniqueness and stability of KPP pulsating fronts.
 Here, we show that these properties still hold for the non-KPP case.

 We consider the following reaction-diffusion-advection equation